 Lakeshore Food 4 Kids

-Lakeshore Food 4 Kids (LF4K) is a nonprofit weekend food “backpack” program for K-12 students experiencing food insecurity in the Ludington Area School District.
+Lakeshore Food 4 Kids (LF4K) is Ludington Area School District's weekend backpack program for preschool through 12th grade students experiencing food insecurity/hunger.

 LF4K delivers roughly 150 food bags to the elementary, middle, and high schools each week during the school year.
 The food is distributed to participating students at school as they leave for the weekend or before a long break.